-Where a sanction is applied, the prime purpose of this is to put the matter right or to consolidate understanding of the correct behaviour, so that it is not repeated.
+Interventions are the actions taken by staff to resolve issues of inappropriate behaviour by students.
+The prime purpose of interventions is to put the matter right or to consolidate understanding of the correct behaviour, so that it is not repeated.
 For example, a student who is late to class may be asked to arrive early to the next class.
-Sanctions will often involve an element of community service or of reflection: spending time with a member of staff in order to think, discuss and sometimes write about the situation and the right way forward.
+Interventions will often involve an element of reflection: spending time with a member of staff in order to think, discuss and sometimes write about the situation and the right way forward.

-For more serious matters, sanctions that may be applied include:
+For more serious matters, interventions that may be applied include:

 Gating - being confined to the school campus or to the boarding house for a period of time, usually for the weekend.
 This is usually applied following a breach of trust on the student's part which requires them to be kept under closer observation for a period of time.
-Close Gating is similar to gating, but includes regular check-ins with staff throughout the day.

 Suspension (temporary exclusion from school) - a suspended student is asked to leave school for a period of time, usually between 3 days and 2 weeks, depending on the severity of the offence and whether it has been repeated.
 In most cases we require students to return home for this time, to have the opportunity to discuss the situation and how to move forward from it with their family.
-Where this is not possible, the school may be able to help to find a local homestay arrangement for this time.